lingeringsocket/shlurd/docs/readme.md

 A nation's province must be a region.
 A nation may have provinces.
 A nation must have a capital.
-Canada is a nation.
-Greece is a nation.
-Ottawa is a city.
-Athens is a city.
-Quebec is a region.
-Saskatchewan is a region.
+Canada and Greece are nations.
+Ottawa and Athens are cities.
+Quebec and Saskatchewan are regions.
 Ottawa is Canada's capital.
 Athens is Greece's capital.
 Quebec is Canada's province.